 As the EPAO'S Assessor must review the Portfolio it will be submitted one month before the agreed date of the Practical Observation and Professional Discussion.
+For those Apprentices taking the riding route, the portfolio must state if they are jumping in the End-Point Assessment.
 The Portfolio will primarily be in an online format to allow ease of submission, but guidance for the format and contents of the Portfolio will be available as part of the Assessment Tools provided by the End-Point Assessment Organisations.